uber-archive/makisu/README.md

 # Makisu :sushi:

-A Docker image build tool that is more flexible and faster at scale.
-This makes it easy to build lots of Docker images directly from a containerized environment such as Kubernetes.
-Specifically, Makisu:
+Makisu is a Docker image build tool that is flexible and fast, and works well in containerized environment such as Mesos and Kubernetes.

+Some highlights of Makisu:
+* Requires no elevated privileges, making the build process portable.
 * Uses a distributed layer cache to improve performance across a build cluster.
 * Provides control over generated layers with a new keyword `#!COMMIT`, reducing the number of layers in images.
-* Requires no elevated privileges, making the build process portable.
-* Docker compatible.
-Note, our Dockerfile parser is opinionated in some scenarios.
+* Is Docker compatible.
+Note, Dockerfile parser in Makisu is opinionated in some scenarios.
 More details can be found [here](lib/parser/dockerfile/README.md).

-Makisu has been in use at Uber since early 2018, building over 1.5 thousand images every day across 4 different languages.
+Makisu has been in use at Uber since early 2018, building over one thousand images every day across 4 different languages.

 ## Building Makisu